Via Novus Counselling

 About Me

-Born and raised in New Brunswick, I earned a PhD in Experimental Medicine from McGill University in 2008 and worked internationally for several years as a molecular biologist.
-After returning home in 2017, I began to recognize that my deeper values were most aligned with the helping professions.
-I started working with youth in local group homes, which ultimately led me to pursue a Master of Education in Counselling Psychology at the University of New Brunswick, completed in 2024.As a neurodivergent clinician, I understand how challenging it can be to navigate systems and expectations that are not designed for your way of thinking.
-My ability to listen carefully and notice patterns allows me to help clients develop insight, strengthen self-trust, and move forward in ways that align with their unique strengths and needs.Outside of work, I value time with my family, being immersed in nature, and making space for reflection.
+Born and raised in New Brunswick, I earned a PhD in Experimental Medicine from McGill University in 2008 and worked internationally as a molecular biologist.
+After returning home in 2017, I transitioned toward work more aligned with my values, beginning with youth work in local group homes and completing a Master of Education in Counselling Psychology at the University of New Brunswick in 2024.As a neurodivergent therapist, I bring both lived understanding and clinical care to our work.
+Through careful listening and noticing patterns, I help you develop insight, strengthen self-trust, and move forward in ways that align with your needs.Outside of work, I value time with my family, being immersed in nature, and making space for reflection.

 Fees & Contact